 else:

-In this output, user is trying to register without providing contact number so he has received an error prompt with the mistake mentioned on it.
-The same thing will happen if user tries to skip any other field.
+In this output, the user is trying to register without providing a contact number, so he has received an error prompt with the mistake mentioned in it.
+The same thing will happen if the user tries to skip any other field.

 Code Snippet:

-Here is the code snippet for the password do not match validation.
+Here is the code snippet for the password does not match validation.

 if register_pwd.get() != pwd_again.get():